Skip to main content

 What HRT can and cannot do

 For the patient whose sleep disruption is driven primarily by night sweats, HRT often produces a striking improvement once the vasomotor symptoms are controlled.
-For the patient whose sleep disruption is driven by progesterone-mediated changes in sleep architecture, oral micronized progesterone taken at bedtime frequently improves sleep onset and continuity.
+For the patient whose sleep disruption is driven by progesterone-mediated changes in sleep architecture, oral micronized progesterone taken at bedtime may help for some patients — but it should be used as part of a clinician-guided regimen, not as a stand-alone sleep aid, and only in patients for whom it is clinically appropriate.
 For the patient whose sleep disruption is driven by anxiety, a sleep apnea pattern, or a circadian-rhythm issue, HRT may help indirectly but will not be the complete answer.

 What needs to be ruled out